What is the meaning of Renaissance culture?

 What were the principal characteristics of Renaissance art and philosophy?

-Renaissance thought it differed from the medieval mindset by shifting away from religious dogma and focusing on human potential and secular ideas.
+Renaissance thought differed from the medieval mindset by shifting away from religious dogma and focusing on human potential and secular ideas.
 It encouraged critical thinking and inquiry, contrasting with the more rigid and faith-based medieval approach.
 This intellectual shift laid the groundwork for modern scientific and cultural progress.

 Why is the Renaissance often referred to as a period of ‘rebirth’?